Our Professional Staff

 Inquisitive | Resourceful | Detailed

 Erica has been interested by the death-care profession since a young age.
 She responded to the call by enrolling in the Mortuary Science department at Cypress College and touring as many mortuaries as she could.
 Here’s what she said about meeting us for the first time, “I felt differently from the moment I was greeted at O’Connor.
 I felt such a sincere and welcoming attitude from everyone.”
 It was meant to be.
-Erica’s passion for embalming is fueled by her belief that when we care for the dead, we are also caring for the living.
+Her passion for funeral service is fueled by the opportunity to plan a meaningful and healing event that honors the life of those we are serving.

 Social | Bright |Inquisitive